-- 16-17.
-Inside information must be specific information.
-Specific information is information which has the following characteristics - (a) The information is capable of being identified, defined and unequivocally expressed.

-Information concerning a company's affairs is sufficiently specific if it carries with it such particulars as to a transaction, event or matter, or proposed transaction, event or matter, so as to allow that transaction, event or matter to be identified and its nature to be coherently described and understood.
+- 17. Inside information must be specific information.
+Specific information is information which has the following characteristics - (a) The information is capable of being identified, defined and unequivocally expressed. - Information concerning a company's affairs is sufficiently specific if it carries with it such particulars as to a transaction, event or matter, or proposed transaction, event or matter, so as to allow that transaction, event or matter to be identified and its nature to be coherently described and understood.3 - (b) The information may not be precise.